-Whatever path you choose to make money with affiliate marketing, you need to understand how the whole system works.
+If you want to make money with affiliate marketing, you need to understand how the system works.

 1: The merchant

-This is someone who creates a brand and a product.
+The merchant someone who wants to sell a product.
 It can be a big corporation, a small local business, or an individual like yourself.

 If you create your own digital product, you can set up an affiliate program and let others promote it.